morganstanley/testplan/releaseherald/docs/index.md

 ## Philosophy

-We very much agree [towncrier's philosophy](https://github.com/twisted/towncrier#Philosophy): that release notes should be convenient to read.
+We very much agree with [towncrier's philosophy](https://github.com/twisted/towncrier#Philosophy): that release notes should be convenient to read.
 But still release notes should be easy to work with.
 And that is where `towncrier's` news fragments shines.
 Ideally every pull request should come with an update of the release notes, if this is a single file then one always run into merge conflicts, if each pr has its own news fragments, then this is easily